mollywilliams/grace-notes.github.io/_topics/occupation-with-christ.md

 In 2 Cor.
 13:14, the “practice of truth” is fellowship with God the Father; and fellowship with God always leads to love for God.

 I Cor.
 1:9 indicates that fellowship with Christ is concurrent with, and necessary for, fellowship with God.
-Since you were “called into fellowship with His Son,” this should be your main priority in life.
+Since you were “_called into fellowship with His Son_,” this should be your main priority in life.
 But this means that you have to make the Word of God your main interest in life.

 Fellowship with God the Holy Spirit is also closely tied in with occupation with Christ.
 Phil.
-2:1,2 “Therefore, if there be any encouragement in Christ, if there is any comfort of love, if there is any fellowship with the Spirit, if there is any affection mercies, complete my happiness by thinking the same things.”
+2:1,2 “_Therefore, if there be any encouragement in Christ, if there is any comfort of love, if there is any fellowship with the Spirit, if there is any affection mercies, complete my happiness by thinking the same things._”

 God’s happiness is completed as we have fellowship with Him, the Son, and the Holy Spirit.

 Then we can have true fellowship with people, without putting people before God.
 2 Cor.
 13:14 “_The grace of our Lord Jesus Christ and thelove for God and the fellowship of the Holy Spirit be with all of you._” But without occupation with Christ, interaction with other people is often bad.

 **Occupation with Christ, therefore, eliminates the superficiality of human hero worship**.
 Phil.
-3:7,8 “…I count all things but loss except for the excellency of the knowledge of Christ Jesus my Lord…”
+3:7,8 “_…I count all things but loss except for the excellency of the knowledge of Christ Jesus my Lord…_”

 As you become occupied with Christ, you have a stronger motivation to have a relationship with the Lord, and you change gradually from dependence on people to dependence on the Lord.
 You cannot change people; it is God who causes people to change, to grow up.
 And no one is fully grown up who is not making use of occupation with Christ.
 The key to God’s plan is that we no longer live for ourselves but for Christ.

 2 Cor.
-5:14-17 For the love of Christ continues to motivate us, in that One died for all; therefore, all have died.
-And He died as a substitute for all, in order that those who live should no longer live for themselves, but for Him who died and was resurrected…
+5:14-17 _For the love of Christ continues to motivate us, in that One died for all; therefore, all have died.
+And He died as a substitute for all, in order that those who live should no longer live for themselves, but for Him who died and was resurrected…_

 **Occupation with Christ brings spiritual self-esteem and self-confidence**.
 You have self-esteem when you stop competing with people and undermining them.
 You stop slandering, gossiping, maligning, and judging other people.
 You have impersonal (professional) love for other people, because you are occupied with Christ.
 You live in grace, and you are a conduit of grace to other people, because Christ has become formed in your thinking and you love Him above everything else.
 The result is 2 Cor.
 5:14 “_The Lord for Christ motivates_”